-Dietetic Internship Program at San Francisco State University
+About our Dietetic Internship Program at SF State

 The Dietetic Internship Program University provides supervised practice experiences as well as graduate coursework.
 For interns who do not already possess a graduate degree, the internship program will be taken in conjunction with our M.A. in Family & Consumer Sciences degree.